synfig/synfig-docs/source/how_to_help.rst

 **5. Help to translate user interface**

-Translation of Synfig's user interface is takes place online `at Transifex platform <https://www.transifex.com/morevnaproject/synfig/>`_.
-You can help improve ttranslation to your language.
+Translation of Synfig's user interface takes place online `at Transifex platform <https://www.transifex.com/morevnaproject/synfig/>`_.
+You can help improve translation to your language.